-Sometimes, when we are testing our devices, we need to send files from our Linux based laptop to our Raspberry PLC so that we can execute them.
+Sometimes, when you are testing our devices, you need to send files from your Linux-based laptop to your industrial Raspberry PLC so that you can execute them.

-On other occasions, we have to do the opposite and send either files or directories from our Raspberry PLC to our laptop.
+Other times, you have to do the opposite and send either files or directories from your industrial Raspberry Pi PLC to your laptop.

-Now, you won't be to worry anymore about sending files through email, or pendrive or any other way that makes you lose time.
+Now, you no longer have to worry about sending files through email, or pendrive or any other way that makes you lose time.
 In this post, we explain you how to do it automatically thanks to industrial automation and industrial control.

 If you type the command below, you will see the following information:

-The source and target may be specified as a local pathname, a remote host with optional path in the form [user@]host:[path], or a URI in the form scp://[user@]host[:port][/path].
-Local file names can be made explicit using absolute or relative pathnames to avoid scp treating file names containing ‘:’ as host specifiers.
+The source and target may be specified as a local path name, a remote host with an optional path in the form [user@]host:[path], or a URI in the form scp://[user@]host[:port][/path].
+Local file names can be made explicit using absolute or relative path names to avoid SCP treating file names containing ‘:’ as host specifiers.